89.1201 - State Policy (Updated February 10, 2025)

 (3) the results of a subjective teacher evaluation using the state's standardized rubric.

-(m) For an emergent bilingual student with a significant cognitive disability, the LPAC, in conjunction with the ARD committee, may recommend that the state's criterion-referenced and English language proficiency assessments used for reclassification are not appropriate because of the nature of the student's disabling condition.
+(l) For an EB student with a significant cognitive disability, the LPAC, in conjunction with the ARD committee, may recommend that the state's criterion-referenced and English language proficiency assessments used for reclassification are not appropriate because of the nature of the student's disabling condition.
 In these cases, the LPAC, in conjunction with the ARD committee, may recommend that the student take the state's alternate criterion-referenced and alternate English language proficiency assessments.
 Additionally, the LPAC, in conjunction with the ARD committee, may utilize the individualized reclassification process to determine appropriate performance standard requirements for the state standardized reading assessment and English language proficiency assessment by language domain under subsection (i)(1) of this section and utilize the results of a subjective teacher evaluation using the state's standardized alternate rubric.

 Statutory Authority: The provisions of this §89.1226 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.